Care of Common Problems in the Newborn

 - Assess jaundice progression by age/pattern and correlate with bilirubin testing protocol.

-- Assess glucose risk and symptoms in at-risk groups (SGA, LGA, IDM, preterm, cold-stressed newborns).
+- Assess glucose risk and symptoms in at-risk groups (SGA, LGA, IDM, preterm, cold-stressed newborns, infants of mothers with preeclampsia or gestational diabetes, small twins, and infants with suspected metabolic disorders).

 - Assess feeding quality, elimination, hydration, activity, cry quality, and temperature trends.